 So we’ve pitched these two website builders against each other.
 But who is the ecommerce champ?
 We’ll reveal all after having a quick summary of how these ecommecre platforms compare.

-Shopify is the best all-round ecommerce platform on the market.
+Shopify is one of the most powerful ecommerce platforms on the market.
 It has all the tools your store will need to succeed and grow, while Volusion is more focused on data and insights.
 Although this is useful, Volusion fails to provide the same in-depth service that Shopify delivers.

 With this in mind, which brand is best suited to which kind of user?